Key RELiZORB® clinical accomplishments

 Therapeutic Targets

 Alcresta Therapeutics has developed a novel enzyme-based (iLipase) platform to address the challenges of fat malabsorption faced by people living with serious or rare diseases, such as cystic fibrosis, pancreatitis, short bowel syndrome, and other conditions associated with fat malabsorption.
 Fat malabsorption has devastating consequences and is caused by the impaired secretion of the pancreatic enzyme lipase, usually associated with exocrine pancreatic insufficiency (EPI), or with changes in gastric, duodenal or liver physiology.
-Lipase enzymes are essential to the hydrolysis and absorption of dietary fats, especially long chain polyunsaturated fats (LCPUFAs).
-Conditions commonly associated with fat malabsorption include3,4::
+In short bowel syndrome, fat malabsorption occurs due to insufficient length or functionality of the small intestine, which impairs the absorption of nutrients and fluids.3,4 Lipase enzymes are essential to the hydrolysis and absorption of dietary fats, especially long chain polyunsaturated fats (LCPUFAs).
+Conditions commonly associated with fat malabsorption include5,6::

 - Cystic fibrosis